What if you could travel back in time?

 The result?
 A joint allocation approach that yields a better overall solution than the typical process of sequential PO optimization in meeting demand needs at the product-store level in the face of constraints.

-When Every Variable Matters
+3. It's Time to Act: Every Variable Matters

 It’s a very precarious time for many in retail.